irisnet/ibc-explorer-sync/README.md

-# cosmos-sync
+# ibc-explorer-sync
-A daemon that synchronizes Cosmos-SDK based chain data into relational database for the IBC Explorer backend
+A daemon that synchronizes on-chain data of Cosmos-SDK based chains into a relational database